 As a result, some refer to Mumijo and Shilajit as mineral pitch, asphaltum, ozokerite or even as some kind of petroleum-based product such as mineral oil, but in reality it is none of these.

 The main difference is that Shilajit is made from organic carbon and contains an impressive list of elements that are organic in origin9,as opposed to being entirely composed of inorganic materials, as seen in the above mentioned substances.

 Shilajit is very similar to other humic substances found in the soil as it is comprised of about 60-80% humus - however, after millions of years and under precise conditions as found at high altitudes, these substances undergo a profound change, becoming the phenomenal natural product ready for human consumption that we know of today.

-The other portion of Shilajit that is not made of humic and fulvic acids consists of beneficial plant alkaloids, amino acids, healthy fats, resins, waxes and many other natural compounds with uplifting effects.
+The other portion of Shilajit that is not made of humic and fulvic acids consists of beneficial plant alkaloids, organic acids, resins, waxes and many other natural compounds with uplifting effects.

 Mumijo harvested from the Caucasus Mountains, for instance, tends to be higher in iron, copper and manganese than that of Central Asian varieties.